omairaslam/Perplexity-Powerups/README.md

     *   Open the Chrome Developer Tools (press F12 or Ctrl+Shift+I) on the Perplexity page.
 Check the **Console** tab for any errors logged by `content_script.js`.
 These errors can give clues about what might be going wrong.
     *   Double-check that the `matches` pattern in `manifest.json` (`"*://*.perplexity.ai/*"`) is correct for the URL you are on.
 *   **Button/Diagram not appearing:** This is often due to changes in Perplexity's website structure.
 The selectors in `content_script.js` used to find elements might need updating.
 This is common for extensions that modify third-party websites.
-*   **Mermaid links not working:** Verify that the code block contains valid Mermaid keywords and syntax.
+*   **Mermaid icon not appearing:** Verify that the code block contains valid Mermaid keywords and syntax.
 The extension only processes blocks that start with recognized Mermaid diagram types.
+The blue diagram icon should appear next to the copy button in the code block toolbar.
 *   **Rich text copy issues:** Ensure you're clicking the dollar sign ($) icon button, not the regular copy button.
 The rich text copy requires clipboard write permissions.

 **Updating the Extension:**